axibase/atsd/administration/migration/cluster.md

 * VERSIONED_VALUES_COUNT - the total number of samples which have several versions of values for the same timestamp.
 * VERSIONS_COUNT - the total number of all versions for all series samples.

-Also you see information about estimated maximum physical memory required by the migration mapper to store it's objects.
+Also you see estimated maximum physical memory required by the migration mapper to store it's objects.
+This maximum reported for each region in the `atsd_d` table.
 In the above listing:

 * Region hashed name is `427ae8f2fc8926a7fefe3c984f6027cf`.
 * Mapper need `25` MiB of heap memory to store objects while processing data from the region.